About us

 RN, DPhil(Oxon), BSc(Hons), FRCN, FEANS, FRSCI, PGCEA, FAAN, MAE, RMN

 Professor Brendan McCormack is Head of School and Dean at the Susan Wakil School of Nursing and Midwifery, Faculty of Medicine and Health, University of Sydney.
-He is also the Academic Chair of The CARE Program at Sydney Policy Lab, the University of Sydney.
+He is also Head of the CARE Program and Participatory Methods Advisor, Sydney Policy Lab, the University of Sydney.
 His internationally recognised research focuses on person-centred healthcare, particularly the development of person-centred cultures, practices, and processes.
 A clinical nurse specialist in gerontology and dementia care, Brendan is a Fellow of the European Academy of Nursing Science, Royal College of Nursing UK, Royal College of Surgeons in Ireland, and the American Academy of Nursing.
-He has authored over 700 publications, including 310 peer-reviewed journal articles and 14 books, and holds an h-index of 51.
+He has authored over 700 publications, including 310 peer-reviewed journal articles and 14 books, and holds an h-index of 56.
 Brendan’s contributions have been recognised through his induction into the Sigma International Nurse Researcher Hall of Fame.
 He has been featured in the Wiley Publishers ‘Inspiring Minds’ short film series in recognition of his extensive contributions to person-centred healthcare.

 In 2023, Brendan was awarded an Honorary Doctorate from the University of Maribor for his pioneering role in Slovenian nursing education.
 In 2024, he was appointed to the Lancet Global Commission on People-Centred Healthcare for Universal Health Coverage hosted by Harvard University and named an affiliate academic at Harvard Medical School’s Centre for Primary Care.
 In 2025, he received the prestigious Paul Tournier Prize for his three-decade contribution to person-centred healthcare through research, leadership, and culture change.